Nardo96/random-video-gallery/README.md

 1) Place collection of videos into the 'videos' folder
 2) Run the python script to generate a list of video file names and create a javascript file that loads these file names into an array
+    NOTE: If running on Windows, open the script in a text editor and set:

+    DIRECTORY = ".\videos\"
+    COMMAND = "dir"

 3) Open random-video-gallery.html